lfrei/wishlist/README.md

 Graphql supports writes by using the `mutation` keyword [5].
 Similar to REST, any query could theoretically modify data, but using `mutation` is recommended.
-Graphql is mostly used for read queries, while writes are still made using REST [3].
+Graphql is mostly used for read queries, while writes are often still made using REST [3].

 ### Error Handling